This section describes

 performed by a background thread, executed in parallel with

-completed, new connections may encounter locking conflicts with
+is completed, new connections may encounter locking conflicts

 In most situations, even if the MySQL server was killed

-happens automatically and no action is needed from the DBA.
-If a
+process happens automatically and no action is required of the

 InnoDB data, MySQL might refuse to start.
 In